BooksOnWall/StoryMaker/src/components/help/en/Elements.md

 ## Elements
+Elements are objects (Light Cameras, 3D Onjects, Sounds, Videos, Textures, Particle Generators ...) that are added during an event and that compose an animation.

 Some elements, such as backgrounds, a sky can be perfectly suitable for virtual reality and not for augmented reality.
 It should be noted that the rendering of elements is dependent on 3D rendering engines (webgl for StageMaker, arKit for ios, arCore for android).